ranmerc/dictionary-wordnet-next/README.md

 - Its nice to have something like styled-jsx built in into NextJS but you can have only one style jsx block per component.
 So it really forces you to write components.
 Not to mention styled-js is buggy af sometimes breaks on even adding comments.

 - Don't need something like styled-components for dynamic styles.
 Could use [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) for the same effect with CSS Modules.

+- Solution for dynamic svg favicon was in front of me the whole time - Data URLs.

 ## Citation